cab524/PersonalProjects/PokéStats Dashboard/README.md

 1. Download the PokéStats.pbix file (attached).
 2. Open the file in Power BI Desktop.
 3. Explore the Pokémon data through the interactive visuals.

+### License:
+#### This project is open for educational purposes only.
+Any use of copyrighted Pokémon images should comply with applicable usage policies.